jimroxodezi/jimroxodezi.github.io/_posts/2022-12-27-programs,-processes-and-threads.md

 ## In the beginnig:

 I was not born then--but computer history has it that--computers were programmed without the program stored.
 That is, to run a different program meant reprogramming the computer for just that specific task.
+This even had to do with modify hardware like the circuitry or adjusting some physical controls.

 ## Stored Program Computer

-It is a stored-program computer.
-It expresses a computer program as a sequence of coded instructions.
+With rapid development and innovations came the idea of a stored program computer which expresses a computer program as a sequence of coded instructions.
 Memory holds both data and instrucions.
 The CPU fetches, interprets and executes successive instructions of the program.

 ## A world of Abstractions.